Jan Broekman: Life and work

 Parallel to his legal research, Broekman was Professor Philosophy of Medicine and Medical Ethics from 1980 to 1995 at the Vrije Universiteit Amsterdam, where he initiated lectures on the philosophy of medicine, established a research section "Medical Philosophy" and directed numerous doctoral dissertations on medicine and medical philosophy.
 He was president of the Dutch "Stichting Psychiatrie en Filosofie" from 1985 to 1995.
 Two Dutch publications resulted from those activities.
 In 1996, at the occasion of his retirement, his book “Intertwinements of Law and Medicine” was published.
 It reported about his parallel activities between Law and Medicine and underlined congruencies of the legal and the medical discourse in modern society.

 In 1982 was Broekman invited to be a founding member of “The Asociación Argentina de Filosofía del Derecho” in La Plata (Argentina).
 Since those days, he lectured regularly at many universities and law schools in Argentina, Chili and Colombia.
 In the years 1985 – 2006 he published essays on law and bioethics, on illness and citizenship, on transsexuality, euthanasia and related issues in the journal Jurisprudencia Argentina and other magazines.
 The 1998 publication Bioetica con Rasgos Juridicos (see §3) focuses upon the close ties between law, medicine and bioethics while providing insight in the relevant Latin-American discussions.

-Since his retirement in 1996, Broekman's scientific work unfolds almost exclusively in English language.
-He became a visiting professor of law at the University of Illinois at Urbana–Champaign in 1998 until 2005 and lectured in that period on philosophy of law, law and bioethics as well as on EU Legal Institutions.
+Since his retirement in 1996, Broekman's scientific work unfolds almost exclusively in English: He was a visiting professor of law at the University of Illinois at Urbana–Champaign from 1998 until 2005 lecturing on philosophy of law, law and bioethics, as well as on EU Legal Institutions.
 In 1998/1999 he wrote his book on the philosophy of EU Law in Urbana-Champaign.
 In those years he also founded with Dr M. H. Foox (New York) the "IIS Institute" for the advancement of digital education programs and published five studies on that theme.
 His major focus was on how digital programs change the concept of interactivity, on how the virtual plays a different role in the world of electronic communication and in what ways the unfolding of a human self will touch new dimensions.

 In 2006 Broekman was appointed Distinguished Visiting Professor of Law at the Pennsylvania State University, Dickinson School of Law.
 He lectured on EULaw as well as on the Principles of Civil Law and initiated the "Roberta Kevelson Seminar on Law and Semiotics" which he directed until 2013.
-He published with William A. Pencak two special issues of the "International Journal for the Semiotics of Law" dedicated to those Seminars and the student experiences with Legal Semiotics.
+He published with William A. Pencak two special issues of the "International Journal for the Semiotics of Law" dedicated to those Seminars and the student experiences with legal semiotics.
 His series on The Semiotics of Law in Legal Education, published by Springer in 2011, comprises in 2017 five volumes.